 10. Monster Eyes

 Kids easily lose interest in anything they find boring.
-Therefore, the teachers have to add an element of fun in online math activities for kindergarten regularly.
-Monster eyes are one such activity that is not only fun-filled but also promises to improve the kid’s observation skills.
+Therefore, the teachers have to regularly add an element of fun in online math activities for kindergarten.
+Monster eyes are one such activity that is fun-filled and promises to improve the kid’s observation skills.

 What you’ll need